-Dr. Sappenfield serves as the Chair of the Department and teaches on maternal and child health, epidemiology, and public health practice.
+Dr. Sappenfield teaches on maternal and child health, epidemiology, and public health practice.
 His current research projects include: maternal and infant mortality, chronic diseases during pregnancy, assistive reproductive technology, unintended pregnancy and contraceptive use, non-medically indicated deliveries prior to 39 weeks, population-based perinatal quality improvement efforts, access to childhood preventive dental care, and use of data file linkages in maternal and child health.

-Dr. Jaime Corvin is a Research Assistant Professor in the Department of Global Health and is joint faculty in the Department Community and Family Health.
+Dr. Jaime Corvin is an Associate Professor.
 Trained in community and family health and social and behavioral sciences, Dr. Corvin's areas of research include global maternal and child health issues, global health disparities, disaster management, humanitarian assistance, organizational culture, and organizational collaboration.

 Dr. Daley's teaching and research interests are in women's health, reproductive health, sexually transmitted infections (specifically Human Papillomavirus (HPV) infection), adolescents and health risk-taking behaviors.
 Dr. Daley is a Core Faculty Member of CRUSH, the Collaborative for Research in Understanding Sexual Health.
 In addition to her research interests, Dr. Daley teaches various graduate level courses in women's health, reproductive health population and community health, and directs an undergraduate course on women's health.
 Dr. Daley also serves as the Certificate Program Director for the Interdisciplinary Graduate Certificate in Women's Health.